ElsevierSoftwareX/SOFTX_2020_238/gstlal-inspiral/doc/pages/gstlal_inspiral_s6_replay.md

 code review.
 This documentation page is specific to the gstlal portion of the simulation run.

-\subsection Goals
+\subsection Goals Goals

- - Establish the accuracy of FAP in online analysis for low mass systems
+ - Establish the accuracy of False Alarm Rate/False Alarm Probability (FAR/FAP) calculations in online analysis for low mass systems
  - Establish the online analysis has the appropriate sensitivity

 \section Proposal Proposed Approach